YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

     ## year:id | 0.039
     ## id      | 0.166

 Our analysis of individual scores in the Russian language exam revealed some interesting findings.
-While it's not surprising that the majority of the variance in scores is due to differences between students at the individual level, what is noteworthy is the extent to which school membership explains the scores.
-According to our results, school membership can account for about 17% of the variation in scores, indicating that the school a student attends can have a significant impact on their performance in the exam.
+While it's not surprising that the majority of the variance in scores is due to differences between students at the individual level, what is noteworthy is the extent to which school enrollment explains the scores.
+According to our results, school level can account for about 17% of the variation in scores, indicating that the school a student attends can have a significant impact on his/her performance in exam.
 Interestingly, we found that the combination of year and school had little effect on scores, suggesting that the variability in results from year to year is rather low within schools.

 ``` r
 math_mod <- lmer(use ~ 1 + (1 | id/year), data = ach_data, subset = subject == "math")